 It would be impossible here to detail the quantity and variety of greenhouse gases and other pollutants from the textile industry.
 Suffice it to say that it is huge and that the textile industry is one of the world's biggest pollluters.

 The most ecologically sound way forward for conscientious knitters would be to use plant fibres, or yarn which we have personally recycled from old garments, or yarn purchased second hand.
 If we buy recycled yarn we should realise that reclaimed fibres involve an energy intensive process.
 Having looked, or should I say just glimpsed, into all this, I am now personally determined to use plant fibres or my own recycled yarns.
-Luckily my stash contains some Debbie Bliss ecobaby 100% Fairtrade cotton, which I bought for the previous baby in the family but didn't use.
-I've only got 50g (needless to say it's expensive compared with acrylics) so I'll see how it works for a tiny cardigan and socks (later: it was excellent).

-Having said all this, and returning to the issue of acrylics manufacture ... aside from localised pollution, and in terms of greenhouse emissions, the manufacture of acrylics is nowhere near as harmful to the environment as transport, for instance, which in turn is not as harmful as animal husbandry.
+Having said all this, and returning to the issue of acrylics manufacture ... aside from localised pollution, and in terms of greenhouse emissions, the manufacture of acrylics is not nearly as harmful to the environment as transport, for instance, which in turn is not as harmful as animal husbandry.
 This astonishing fact has been widely debated since the United Nations Food and Agriculture Organisation published its now famous report Livestock's Long Shadow in 2006.

 Though of course using such an argument is always a cop-out from the subject in hand!